Wolfer26/euro_satellite_project/README.md

 Before running the project, ensure you have Python 3.11 installed.

 ## Dataset
-The EuroSAT RGB dataset, used in this project, is available for download here.
+The EuroSAT RGB dataset, used in this project, is available for download here https://zenodo.org/records/7711810#.ZAm3k-zMKEA.
 The dataset consists of 27,000 images categorized into ten different land cover classes:

 1. AnnualCrop
 2. Forest